top of page

 In line with EYFS (2025):

-• All staff undergo enhanced DBS checks
+• All staff undergo robust interviews and an enhanced DBS checks

 • New staff are never left unsupervised until clearance is confirmed